davidsenseit/learn/README.md

 # learn

-This is my test project so that I can learn about git and JavaScript
+This is my test project.